Volunteers & Fundraising Groups

 - Create an easy and accessible application process for volunteers, including online registration forms if applicable.

-- Register your volunteer roles on online volunteering opportunity websites such as SEEK Volunteer.
+- Register your volunteer roles on online volunteering opportunity websites such as Seek volunteer.

 - Provide thorough training sessions to ensure volunteers understand their roles, event logistics, and safety protocols.